applegrew/django-select2/docs/get_started.rst

 External Dependencies
 ---------------------

-* jQuery version 2
+* jQuery (version >=2)
-    This is not included in the package since it is expected that in most scenarios this would already be available.
+    jQuery is not included in the package since it is expected that in most scenarios is is already loaded.

 Example Application
 -------------------